seb1080/webOneBiteAtaTime/basics/data_structure/NOTE_DATA_STRUCTURES.md

 In computer science a data structure is a data organization and storage format that enables efficient access and modification of the data.

-Developer are interested in time and space complexity associated with the fourth fundamental operations: `Access`, `Insertion`, `Deletion` And `search`.
+Developer are interested in time and space complexity associated with the fourth fundamental operations: `Access`, `search`, `Insertion`, And `Deletion`.

 A data structure is a way of organizing and storing data in a computer so that it can be access and use efficiently.
 It's the defined relationship between the data and the operation that can be performed on the data.